soumil-konar/Pharmacy_Management_System/README.md

 Objectives
 -> Primary objective
-•To gain practical experience by modeling a software based on real world problem.
+- To gain practical experience by modeling a software based on real world problem.
-•To understand how to work on Back-end (MySQL).
+- To understand how to work on Back-end (MySQL).

 -> Secondary objective
-•To develop an application that deals with the day to day requirement of any pharmacy.
+- To develop an application that deals with the day to day requirement of any pharmacy.
-•To develop the easy management of the medicines (drugs).
+- To develop the easy management of the medicines (drugs).
-•To handle the inventory details like sales details, purchase details and stock expiry and quantity.
+- To handle the inventory details like sales details, purchase details and stock expiry and quantity.
-•To provide competitive advantage to the pharmacy.
+- To provide competitive advantage to the pharmacy.
-•To provide details information about the stock on details necessary and help locate it in shop easily.
+- To provide details information about the stock on details necessary and help locate it in shop easily.
-•To make the stock manageable and simplify the use of inventory in the pharmacy.
+- To make the stock manageable and simplify the use of inventory in the pharmacy.

 Hardware and software tools:
 The system services and goals are established by consultation with system user.
 They are then defined in details and serve as a system specification.
 System requirement are those on which the system runs.